Whether it was a good year or a bad year for your community, 2022 was a memorable year to say the least.

-On a positive note, recent federal legislation in the form of the American Rescue Plan Act is going to put billions in grant funds directly into the hands of municipalities and counties, meaning you’ll have financing to make improvements to local physical and digital infrastructure.
+On a positive note, recent federal legislation in the form of the Infrastructure Investment & Jobs Act is going to continue putting billions in grant funds directly into the hands of municipalities and counties, meaning you’ll have financing to make improvements to local physical and digital infrastructure.
 On a sadder note, the pandemic and record-breaking, climate change driven natural disasters ravaged communities across the United States and world, continuing to devastate lives and economies.

 Notable Events of 2021 and What They Mean for Municipal Government